|

 Important

-*Please note...the SMAC Track Meet will use a
+*Please note...the SMAC East/West Meet will use a

-different Meet Entry Spreadsheet for the 7th-8th grade meet.
-So please
+different meet format for the 7th-8th grade meet.
+Please read and be

 SMAC Meet Schedule